 Our tests have eaten up countless days of hard touring and skiing (poor us right?).
 We have put all of these AT bindings through the ringer and then some.
-Our tester has spent too much time outside of these tests breaking gear that received good reviews elsewhere, and thus he feels the need to be sure that a binding will stand up to its expectations beyond just a quick test at a ski resort.
-We find it important to illustrate the differences in uphill and downhill so that the consumer can select a binding based on their intended use.
+Our testers have spent too much time outside of these tests breaking gear that received good reviews elsewhere, and thus we feel the need to be sure that a binding will stand up to its expectations beyond just a quick test at a ski resort.
+We find it important to illustrate the differences in uphill and downhill so that you the consumer can select a binding based on their intended use.

 The Ion LT, Superlight, and Lab Tech all received the same uphill performance score.
 The Radical 2.0 was the lowest in this category, mostly due to weight and brakes not being removable.
 If we were to award a tiebreaker here based on weight alone the Superlight takes the win, but all around uphill movement in our mind probably goes to the Lab Tech with its easy to use risers, minimalist design and weight that comes out in the middle.
 The Lab Tech can be used in flat skinning mode, but can also be used for quick laps by simply flipping the lifter levers over the pins allowing you to quickly switch to downhill for mini laps with lots of transitions.

 What better way to test AT bindings than to tour and ski?
-And with a tester who is 6-foot-4-inch, 200+ pound, these bindings get pounded on, hard.
+And with a tester who is 6-foot-4-inch, 200+ pounds, these bindings get used, hard.
 It’s well beyond what most skiers will do to their own AT bindings.
 We actually try to break them.

 To us, the crown jewel here would be something that has the ability to go from ski to walk and walk to ski without ever stepping out of the toe piece, while maintaining the same burliness that we find in some of today’s most recent pieces like the Radical 2.0, the Salomon Tech and the G3 Ion.
 The Fritschi Vipec made an attempt at it, but plastic got in the way of durability.
 So for our tests it comes down to how easy is it to switch modes, switch lifter levels and if applicable, operate the brakes.
 Like Ease of Entry, there is a learning curve with every style of AT binding, and so it is upon repetition that we figure out which ones are the most user friendly in the test.